 The Georgia Lottery was created in November 1992 by the people of Georgia to enhance educational funding.
 The Lottery for Education Act created the Georgia Lottery Corporation (GLC) to oversee and operate the lottery.

-The GLC has experienced unprecedented sales and returns to education in its 26-year operation - with net sales exceeding $80 billion.
-Since its inception, the GLC has transferred more than $21 billion to the State Treasury's Lottery for Education Account.
+The GLC has experienced unprecedented sales and returns to education in its 28-year operation - with net sales reaching over $85 billion.
+Since its inception, the GLC has transferred more than $25.3 billion to the State Treasury's Lottery for Education Account.

 Georgia Lottery proceeds are used to fund specific education programs: 1) Tuition grants and scholarships to undergraduate college students for attendance at eligible Georgia colleges, universities, or technical colleges; 2) The Georgia Prekindergarten Program for all 4-year-olds; Formerly, lottery funds were also directed to capital outlay projects including computer and other technological upgrades for schools, technical institutes, colleges and universities in the state.